 Landlord and Tenant Law in Virginia

-In Winchester, Virginia, it's not easy to be a tenant or a landlord, and relations between those parties can sometimes get testy.
+In Winchester, Virginia, it's not simple to be a tenant or a landlord, and relations between those parties can occasionally get testy.

 Landlords and tenants have several rights and responsibilities.
 What follows is a partial list of the rights that landlords and tenants have, and the corresponding duties of the other party.